NeuroTechX/ntx_slack_archive/introductions.md

 >
 I am an electrical engineer student finishing its degree this summer at ETS, Montreal.
 I got recently introduce in neurotechnologies, got my first experience with sEMG this winter and I got interested in learning more about eeg.
 Looking forward for the next meetup, last autumn's student club competition was amazing, can't wait for the next one!

+4/17/2017 11:52 PM

+ **benjamindeleener** :

+ >Welcome tomyaumont !
+Happy to hear that you enjoyed the competition last year!